 A more recent photo taken March 2017.
-I was using the logging chain to drag a few dead pines off the slope along the driveway.
+I was using the logging chain to drag a few dead pines.

 Which one would you pick?

 No, it didn't come with a warranty.
 Yes, I am a sick person, who needs lots of therapy.

-Not long after these cosmetic improvements, poking around the wiring harness revealed a hot-wired oil pressure light.
+Not long after the initial cosmetic improvements, poking around the wiring harness revealed a hot-wired oil pressure light.
 The wire to the oil pressure sending unit was removed and connected to a generator terminal.
 This was no accident.
 This was intentionally done to cause the oil light to appear to show normal oil pressure.
-At this point, there is no way to prove who did it, and it's been too many weeks to go back to the dealer on a tractor that was purchased AS-IS.
-No oil pressure is something the dealer should have noticed when they serviced the tractor, but the oil light did appear to show normal operation.
-After replacing the oil pump and pump drive shafts, pressure is back, but some damage has been done.
-It runs fine and will pull a blade.
+At this point, there is no way to prove who did it, and it's been too many weeks to go back to the dealer with a tractor that was purchased AS-IS.
+No oil pressure is something the dealer should have noticed when they serviced the tractor, but the hot-wired oil light did appear to show normal operation.
+After replacing the oil pump and pump drive shafts, oil pressure is back, but some damage has been done.
+It runs good and will pull a blade.
 We will see how it goes from here.
-1971 Ford 3000 Tractor Repairs (in-progress)
+1971 Ford 3000 Tractor Repairs.